rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-By looking at a couple of potential buzz words for the awareness - "Just a flu", "Apocalypse", "Stayhome", "Economics" and "Reopen" can an idea of how the awareness has intensified and behaved be formed.
+By looking at a couple of potential buzz-words for the awareness - "Just a flu", "Apocalypse", "Stayhome", "Economics" and "Reopen"  an idea of how the awareness has intensified and behaved becomes clear.

 The included bars shows the key events that took place in the Unites States.